 Access a Nationwide Network of Warehouses.
 Ware2Go maintains a large and rapidly growing network of warehouses across North America.
 This means merchants that use Ware2Go can strategically place portions of their inventory in facilities across the U.S. so that all their clients have access to 1-2-day shipping services.
 And because Ware2Go manages all the warehouse relationships and resources, the cost for merchants to use these facilities is minimal.

 Gain Complete Flexibility to Scale Your Usage Up or Down.
-Because there are no long-term contracts or inventory minimums required to use on-demand warehousing, businesses can store as much or as little inventory as they want.
+Flexible service agreements allow businesses to flex their warehouse and labor costs up or down according to demand.
 And, they can add or reduce their inventory levels across any of their warehouses at any time, without incurring penalties or additional costs.
 This ensures that businesses are able to match their warehousing and fulfillment usage to meet their exact business requirements.

 Achieve Visibility to all Inventory Levels & Delivery Statuses.
 As merchants begin using the Ware2Go service, they gain comprehensive visibility to all the operations, inventory levels, and delivery statuses occurring across their network.
 This works by connecting all warehouses in the Ware2Go network to an online warehouse and order management system, and then providing the merchant with an account for accessing the system.
 The merchant can use this solution to inbound more inventory, monitor daily operations, and perform a range of other customer support, inventory management, and warehouse management tasks.